 Legal Services Commission offers free legal advice on:

 Legal Aid eligibility

 Divorce & Separation

-Even if you have experienced domestic abuse and violence within your relationship, taking the decision to separate, get divorced or dissolve your civil partnership can be difficult and complex.
+Even if you have experienced domestic abuse taking the decision to separate or divorce can be difficult and complex.
 It is important that you seek advice and support about the best course of action for you, either through a Solicitor experienced in domestic abuse issues or through a specialist service like ESDAS.
-The ESDAS Outreach Workers are happy to talk you through your rights and options so please call them on 01737 771350.